Wizzerinus/magicnet/README.md

   it will be harder to do efficiently without callback hell (synchronous database handlers tend to be quite slow).
 I do not currently have a solution in mind, but will implement one if a reasonably good one is suggested.

+---

+## Comparison with similar libraries

+### gRPC

+gRPC is a very popular library for building networked applications.
+The scope of gRPC is quite different from MagicNet, however:

+* Any message in gRPC is sent from the client, which will then expect a response.
+  This means the library is not suitable for real-time applications, which will often send messages from the server to the client, and messages don't have a response (which can be simulated by sending a message back).
+* For gRPC language compatibility is very important.
+While the protocol of MagicNet is language-agnostic, the library itself is written in Python and will require additional work to be used in other languages.
+* gRPC's protocol has to be configured through Protobuf.
+While this is important for language compatibility, it is less intuitive than using typehints.

+### Astron

+Astron is a library for building real-time applications, originally made for Disney's Toontown Online.
+MagicNet is inspired by Astron in many ways, as I have worked with Astron for a long time.
+(In fact, the reason why MagicNet was created is because there was not a powerful enough networking library that worked with Panda3D!)
+That said there are some key differences:

+* The core of Astron is written in C++, while MagicNet is written in Python.
+  This means that Astron is much faster, but also much harder to use.
+  (This can be somewhat remedied by rewriting the core of the library in a modern language, which is planned.)
+* Astron currently doesn't have a free (as in, not proprietary) client implementation.
+  The CMU protocol implemented in Panda3D does not incorporate many of the features of the Astron protocol, such as Distributed objects.
+In addition, the Panda3D implementation only really works with the event loop of that engine, which means AsyncIO cannot be used easily.
+* Adding custom message codes to most Astron implementations is relatively difficult due to the way the software is designed.
+MagicNet is designed to be as flexible as possible in this regard.
+* The distributed fields have to be configured through DC files, which are not very intuitive.
+  MagicNet uses typehints instead, which are much easier to use.

+In general Astron is quite archaic and tends itself to be used in a very specific way (mostly creating MMORPG games) due to the complexity of the server component, although it's quite good at that.
+MagicNet is better suitable for smaller projects, and is much easier to use.